Beginner's Guide to MS: How is MS Diagnosed?

 § What medications have you taken?
 What were the results of the treatment?

-§ List all current medications and the dose you are currently taking.
+§ List all current medications with dosage and supplements you are currently taking.

 Symptoms to Consider